DUI Consequences for a Pilot

 The report should contain adequate information to determine whether a problem exists, including significant negatives.
 This should include, though not necessarily be restricted to the following information related to substance misuse.

-Further information may be required, including treatment and traffic records, psychological testing, as well as other medical and laboratory records (random drug testing, liver profile, etc.).
+Further information may be required, including treatment and traffic records, psychological testing, and other medical and laboratory records (random drug testing, liver profile, etc.).
+It may be appropriate for the evaluator to interview or contact a significant other during this evaluation.

 Section 61.15 of the Federal Aviation Regulations (FARS)

-Section 61.15 of the Federal Aviation Regulations (FARS) for offenses involving alcohol or drugs provides, in part, as follows:
+Section 61.15 of the Federal Aviation Regulations (FARS) for offenses involving alcohol or drugs provides, in part, as follows:…

 (c) For the purposes of paragraphs (d), (e), and (f) of this section, a motor vehicle action means:

-(1) A conviction after November 29, 1990, for the violation of any Federal or State statute relating to the operation of a motor vehicle while intoxicated by alcohol or a drug, while impaired by alcohol or a drug, or while under the influence of alcohol or a drug;
+(1) A conviction after November 29, 1990, for the violation of any Federal or State statute relating to the operation of a motor vehicle, while intoxicated by alcohol or a drug, while impaired by alcohol or a drug, or while under the influence of alcohol or a drug;

 (2) The cancellation, suspension, or revocation of a license to operate a motor vehicle after November 29, 1990, for a cause related to the operation of a motor vehicle while intoxicated by alcohol or a drug, while impaired by alcohol or a drug, or while under the influence of alcohol or a drug; or